How to Read a Certificate of Analysis: Overview

 Much like the heavy metals testing, this table tells us the lowest amount of each pesticide that the lab can pick up (LLD,) while also telling us the upper limit of acceptable consumption.

-All of Sunset Lake CBD’s hemp flower is pesticide-free, hence the full column of “nondetectable” in the result column.
+All of Sunset Lake CBD’s hemp flower is pesticide-free, hence the full column of nondetectable’s in the “Result” column.

 There are a few instances where you should make a stink about your certificate of analysis.

-- Your certificate of analysis isn’t from a third-party lab – Getting a certificate of analysis is better than nothing at all.
-But unless you trust the company, don’t be afraid to reach out to the vendor and ask for a third-party results.
+Getting a certificate of analysis is better than nothing at all.
+But unless you trust the company, don’t be afraid to reach out to the vendor and ask for third-party results

 If you ever have any questions about our COA’s PLEASE reach out to us.
-If you’re looking for more information in general or on another companies COA’s we would be happy to either help you out or provide you with more resources.
+If you’re looking for more information in general or on other companies’ COA’s we would be happy to either help you out or provide you with more resources.

 Updated August 5, 2021